 Need Help with Teaching Methods, Classroom Technology, Elearning, or Information Technology?
 Check out the Instructor Decision Support Tree to find the right solution to your problems.

-There will also be weekly Teaching and Learning office hours for interested Graduate Teaching Assistants on Thursdays starting January 17th from 3:30-5:30.
-Any GTAs can come by the Office of Faculty Development for help with problems and questions they may have about the courses they teach.
+Any GTA can come by the Office of Faculty Development ANYTIME for help with problems and questions they may have about the courses they teach.

 See the schedule for details about short workshops, book discussions, and longer development opportunities.

 If your department or a group of faculty wishes to explore a particular teaching approach, want training in specific areas, or is interested in a tailored faculty development experience, please contact us to discuss how we can work with you.

 Individual teaching consultations